On Forgetting and Stability of Score-based Generative models: Numerical protocols and additional illustrations

 Fix $n_{\mathrm{err}}\in \{ 0, \cdots, N-1 \}$ and consider the Euler--Maruyama discretization of the reverse-time SDE on the uniform grid.
 We run the reverse chains starting from the same terminal initialization $\x_0^{(i)}\sim \pi_{\infty}$ with the exact score function except at the unique step corresponding to $t_{\mathrm{err}}$ (\ie, $t_{n_{\mathrm{err}}})$, where we replace the score by a perturbed version only at the step $t_{n_{\mathrm{err}}}$.

 \paragraph{Gaussian targets.} We consider the following perturbation with $u$ a random unit direction

-A pseudocode of the protocol is given in Algorithm~\ref{alg:local-score-error}.
+A pseudocode of the protocol is given in~\Cref{alg:local-score-error}.
 Once again, because the target distribution is Gaussian, we quantify the output error using the closed-form Gaussian $\mathcal W_2$ (Bures) distance between the empirical output distribution (via its sample mean and covariance) and $\pi_{\rm data}$.
 Repeating the experiment over independent replications (fresh draws of the terminal samples and Brownian increments) yields mean and standard deviation curves as functions of $t_{\mathrm{err}}$ and $\lambda$ in Figure \ref{fig:comparison_gaussian_score_error}.

-\paragraph{Mixture of Gaussian targets.} Once again, the experiment is simlar to the one for Gaussien targets.
+\paragraph{Mixture of Gaussian targets.} Once again, the experiment is similar to the one for Gaussian targets.
 But with the use of the Maximum sliced Wasserstein distance (\maxsw).
 The rest of the conditions is similar to the previous experiment on initialization bias.
 Also, in this setting, we consider exclusively the \emph{Variance Exploding} framework and define for $\lambda \in \rsetpos$ and a score perturbation of the type

 where $u_{\operatorname{max}} \in \sphere{49}$ is obtained as the solution of the optimization problem for the {\maxsw} distance for two sets of $2\times 10^5$ independent samples of $\pdata$.
 All the calculations have been replicated $20$ times using different seeds and the reported results consist of the mean and the standard deviations of those $20$ replicates.
-Results are reported in Figure \ref{fig:gmm:pert:score:maxsw} and Figure \ref{fig:gmm:pert:score}.
+Results are reported in \Cref{fig:gmm:maxsw} (Right) and~\Cref{fig:gmm:pert:score}.